 4/1 Graduate Program

-A combined bachelor's and master's degree program in physics and mechanical engineering or mechanics is offered in cooperation with Lehigh University.
-This program enables qualified students to earn a Bachelor of Science in physics from Moravian College and a Master of Science in mechanical engineering or mechanics from Lehigh University with an average time of 5.5 years of full-time study.
+A combined bachelor's and master's degree program in mechanical engineering or mechanics is offered in cooperation with Lehigh University.
+This program enables qualified students to earn a Bachelor of Science in physics from Moravian College and a Master of Science in mechanical engineering or mechanics from Lehigh University with an average total time of 5.5 years of full-time study.

 [ Courses in Physics ] [ Courses in Earth Science ]